gabeweng/gabeweng.github.io/_posts/2020-07-28-checklist.md

 These are the columns in the previous matrix.
 There are 3 types of tests proposed in the CheckList framework:

 #### a.
 Minimum Functionality Test(MFT)
 This test is similar to unit tests in software engineering.
-We create a collection of  (text, expected label) pairs and test the model on this collection.
+We build a collection of (text, expected label) pairs from scratch and test the model on this collection.

 For example, we are testing the negation capability of the model using an MFT test below.